alverena/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 - Delete the segment from the system : |IcDelete|

-- Get to the :ref:`Edit form <user-guide-ui-components-create-pages>` of the segment : |IcEdit|
+- Edit the segment : |IcEdit|

-- Get to the :ref:`View page <user-guide-ui-components-view-pages>` of the segment :  |IcView|
+- View the segment :  |IcView|

-  The View page contains the grid of records, included in the segment and represented with the columns defined for the segment, as described above.
+  The view page contains the grid of records, included in the segment and represented with the columns defined for the segment, as described above.